oneeve8/kobble-data/content/feamber.md

 This is a limited realm of existence.

 It has boundaries, set limits, it is defined by a mind or consciousness.
 Brought into being by an intelligence, ordered by an intelligence, defined by an intelligence.
 An intelligence that is beyond our own intelligence.
-I would this intelligence *divine* because it
+I would this intelligence *divine* because it is beyond what I can comprehend or know.

 Who is this Divine Intelligence?
-Many people have different ideas of who or what this consciousness is.
-There are many different religions.
+Many people have different ideas of who or what

 Maybe there are *worlds* or *realms* or *heavens* beyond our realm.